-Even though the acronyms make IT/OT convergence sound complicated, admins must learn how to make OT and IT converge in more ways than just terminology if they don't want to think about creating separate technology for operational missions.
+Even though the acronyms make sound complicated, admins must learn how to make OT and IT converge in more ways than just terminology if they don't want to think about creating separate technology for operational missions.

 Everyone knows IT stands for information technology, but many find the acronym OT difficult to understand.
 OT means operational technology -- the software and networks used to directly control business and industrial processes.
 But individuals still don't know why OT isn't the same as IoT, or why it's not just a subset of IT.

 The biggest technical difference between IT and OT is the former focuses on transactional human-to-application interactions, and the latter focuses on event-based condition-to-process-system interactions.
 IT creates workflows, and OT creates control loops.
 IT often doesn't focus on reducing response times to a few tens of milliseconds, because human processes typically tolerate process delays.
 In OT, sometimes even a 10-millisecond control loop is long.

 The second issue in IT/OT convergence is the difference in security requirements.
 IT supports workers who apply human judgment to the actions the system takes or recommends.
 OT feeds control commands directly to industrial processes.
 Hacking them could have an immediate real-world effect.
 For example, think of hacking the power grid.

 There are three possible ways to address the unique requirements of OT.
 The first is rarely practical: Create a totally separate network for it.
 The second and third both accommodate OT differences using the same technology as IT networks.
 The second creates an OT partition, and the third prioritizes OT traffic within the IT framework.
 Sometimes, the two can be applied independently, but it's best when they're used together.

 Partitioning IT/OT networks means creating a separate virtual network for each to isolate the OT traffic and manage connectivity.
 Admins can more easily prioritize OT traffic if it's separated in a virtual network.